 But of course, there’s a catch.
 That pair of shoes is super important for making the most out of your walk, run or hike.
 Without a proper pair, you’ll risk injury, discomfort and pain; while the right ones can make you feel like you’re flying.

-“This sneaker is not only extremely comfortable and affordable, but they also look great,” says Wes Meserve, the Run Coordinator at Life Time Athletic Burlington.
+“This sneaker is not only extremely comfortable and affordable, but they also look great,” said Wes Meserve, the Run Coordinator at Life Time Athletic Burlington.
 “I need a shoe that is neutral with cushion, a small drop, looks great, and is affordable.
 This shoe has all of that.”
-He also points to Saucony’s ISOFIT technology, which basically morphs to your foot for a sock-like feel.
+He also points to Saucony’s ISOFIT technology, which conforms to your feet for a sock-like feel.

-Dunlop’s favorite is another Saucony style.
-With great ankle support and plenty of cushioning, this is a solid pair for long distance runs, she says.
-“They feel like you’re running on a cloud, but they’re still very lightweight.”
-Plus, the ISOFIT and new FORMFIT technologies helps the shoe adapt its shape based on your running style.
+Dunlop’s favorite sneaker is another Saucony style.
+With great ankle support and plenty of cushioning, this is a solid pair for long distance runs, she said, noting, “they feel like you’re running on a cloud, but they’re still very lightweight.”
+Plus, the ISOFIT and new FORMFIT technologies help the shoe adapt its shape based on your running style.”

 This shoe has been around forever — and for good reason, according to Meserve.
-“The Ghost is great for new runners as well as long runs,” he says.
-In this latest edition, Brooks has used a refreshed foam midsole which heel-strikers love, since the transition from heel to toe is quicker with solid protection.
-“Another great feature of this shoe is the traction — I have never slipped once in the rain or snow!”
-Meserve adds.
+“The Ghost is great for new runners as well as long runs,” he said.
+In this latest edition, Brooks has extended the foam midsole, which heel-strikers love since the transition from heel to toe is quicker with solid protection.
+“Another great feature of this shoe is the traction — I have never slipped once in the rain or snow,” Meserve added.

-“Nike Cortez have always been my favorite walking around shoe — it’s casual, but still stylish,” Meserve says.
+“Nike Cortez have always been my favorite walking around shoe — it’s casual, but still stylish,” Meserve said.
 “They have been around forever, and I have been wearing them ever since I was about 15 years old.”
-They’re not only durable, affordable, and last forever, but they come in many different color combos, like Black, Metallic Silver and White and Varsity Red and White, so you can choose whatever suits your style.
+They’re not only durable, affordable and last forever, but they come in many different color combos, like Black, Metallic Silver and White and Varsity Red and White, so you can choose whatever suits your style.

 For a versatile shoe that looks good and feels good on your foot, check out AllBirds Wool Runners.
 But don’t let the name fool you.
-These kicks are best suited for walking — or really anything, from running errands to going to work or even going out.
+These kicks are best suited for walking — or really anything, from running errands to an outdoor date.
 “They’re made from merino sheep wool which makes them very comfortable — you don’t even need socks!”
-Meserve says.
-“Another great thing is that they do not get too hot in the summer or too cold in the winter; they are just right in all conditions.”
+Meserve said.
+“Another great thing is that they do not get too hot in the summer or too cold in the winter, they are just right in all conditions.”
 These AllBirds sneaks are also available for women, including limited edition colors like Orchard, Storm and Jackalberry.

-“Trail running requires shoes with more support, stability, traction, and protection, as most injuries are the result of missing a step due to varied terrain,” Yuen says.
+“Trail running requires shoes with more support, stability, traction and protection, as most injuries are the result of missing a step due to varied terrain,” Yuen said.
 These shoes provide all of the above, and are still relatively lightweight.
-It also has enough cushioning to transition into a longer hike or walk combined with trail running, he adds.
+It also has enough cushioning to transition to a longer hike or walk combined with trail running, he added.

-“This is a great pair of hiking boots for everyday hikers since they are lightweight, waterproof, and extremely breathable,” Meserve says.
+“This is a great pair of hiking boots for everyday hikers since they are lightweight, waterproof and extremely breathable,” Meserve said.
 The toe protection in the front of the shoe helps keep your toes happy even on the longest hikes.
-“These boots also have a new internal support mechanism that provides great arch support, as well as excellent traction,” he adds.
+“These boots also have a new internal support mechanism that provides great arch support, as well as excellent traction,” he added.
 The final selling point?
 With built-in odor control, they’re less likely to get smelly after a long hike.